rajeshagadi/MTC_ContainerCamp/modules/kubernetes/kubernetes.md

     az acs create --orchestrator-type=kubernetes --resource-group=ACSWorkshop --name=acskubernetes --dns-prefix=acstest --generate-ssh-keys
     ```
 ## Task 3: Install kubectl
 Kubectl is the command line tool for administering your ACS Kubernetes cluster.

-1. Install the *kubectl* tool with the following command:
+In the BASH Shell, the default location for installing kubectl is /usr/local/bin/kubectl.
+This location is not typically available without chaning the permissions or running the command using the sudo preference.
+For this lab, we will place the kubectl file into another direcotry within the current user's file structure.
+This directory must exist prior to installing the cli.

+1. Create the directory for kubectl
     ```none
-    az acs kubernetes install-cli
+    mkdir aztools
     ```

+2. Install the *kubectl* tool into the new directory with the following command:

+    ```none
+    az acs kubernetes install-cli --install-location=./aztools/kubectl
+    ```

+    The kubectl command will install in the aztools directory.
+Note that the text after / will be the name of the file as stored in the aztools directory.
+This means if it is mistyped, as in kubctl, this is how you will need to refer to the 'kubectl' commands.

+3. Add the location of the installation to the PATH.
+    This needs to be the full path and not a referenced path.
+By following the steps here, your installation in steps 3 should be in **/home/_yourusername_/aztools**.
+We will add this location to the path.

+    ```none
+    PATH=$PATH:/home/_yourusername_/aztools
+    ```

-2. Validate that *kubectl* has been successfully installed by running:
+4. Now that we have the installation and path mapped, validate that *kubectl* has been successfully installed by running:
     ```none
     kubectl version
     ```